LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-07-starlink-mobile.md

 ## Setup

 The setup was surprisingly simple.
 I downloaded the Starlink app and it took me through a series of setup tasks.
 After having plugged in the ACDC converter, the router, and the antenna together, the system for the most part set itself up.
 The antenna determines what cardinal direction it's pointing and will inform you that it prefers to point north.
-I found this wasn't strictly necessary and was in fact ill-advised because to my north was a large oak tree.
-Keeping it pointed south-west was totally fine for my environment.
+I found this wasn't strictly necessary and was in fact ill-advised because to my north-east was a large oak tree.
+After pointing the antenna directly north as instructed, the reliability and throughput tanked to an almost unusable level.

 <div class="grid cards" markdown>